Last updated on June 4th, 2022

 Another reason to eat trout is that like other fish, they cook in minutes.
 I really enjoy that a small trout can be a meal in ten minutes which saves me time during my day.
 Trout has a very neutral flavor profile that pairs with just about anything as well.

-The thing to remember with trout is that they are freshwater and their flavor profile will change with age so if that does not appeal to you maybe opt for a few smaller trout instead of a larger trout like we discussed above.
+The thing to remember with trout is that they are freshwater and their flavor profile will change with age so if that does not appeal to you maybe opt for a few smaller trout instead of a larger trout as we discussed above.

 One flavor that is a fan favorite in my home is lemon and other citrus flavors with trout.
 I like to use lemon pepper for simple baking and sliced lemon rings on the fillet as well.
 But when I eat trout for just myself, I enjoy simple salt and pepper and maybe some dill.
 It just depends on your preferences.